the-teachingRSE-project/competencies/institutionalized_education.md

   case studies [@Morris2019; @BorrasGene2018; @Higashi2020] on digital badges

 remaining Plan:
-- Lehrer ist damit natürlich ein Karriere-Pfad für RSEs
+- being a teacher is a potential working field for RSEs
-- beides braucht geeignete Lehrer
+- we need good teachers for both
 - pointer to the qualification paths and career paths outside of the appendix.

 FIXME: The career path discussion.